 A notable aspect of our project was the efficient use of custom logics, which contributed to a significant reduction in the overall effort.

-package, which includes subclasses for managing both absolute and
+Path package: We introduced the path package, which includes subclasses for managing both absolute and

 relative paths.
 This package played a crucial role in managing navigation and executing dynamic commands within